-In some ways, temperature is actually the least important factor to consider in choosing when to hike the Zion Narrows.
-Flow permitting, the Narrows is open all year round.
-And considering this is the most popular hike in one of the most popular National Parks in the United States, colder weather may actually be better weather — i.e. frigid temps thin crowds… (somewhat).
+In some ways, the temperature is actually the least important factor to consider as you choose when to hike the Zion Narrows.
+Water flow permitting, the Narrows is open all year round.
+And considering this is the most popular hike in one of the most popular National Parks in the United States, colder weather may actually be better weather since frigid temps thin crowds somewhat.

-Whatever the weather, Wildland Trekking provides temperature-appropriate river-hiking-gear for every Narrows trip, every time of year.
-Depending on the season and the immediate conditions, this could mean a full dry suit … or, a simple pair of river sandals.
+Whatever the weather, Wildland Trekking provides temperature-appropriate river hiking gear for every Narrows trip, during every time of year.
+Depending on the season and the immediate conditions, this could mean a full dry suit or a simple pair of river sandals.
 In the early spring, our groups often hike in dry pants.
-Late-spring and late-fall groups typically hike in neoprene (i.e. “wet suit”) pants.
+Late-spring and late-fall groups typically hike in neoprene “wet suit” pants.

-All groups typically wear special canyoneering shoes (provided) with neoprene socks (also provided); the exception is during those hot summer months when it’s simply nice to hike in your very own set of river sandals.
+All groups typically wear specially provided canyoneering shoes with neoprene socks.
+The exception is during those hot summer months when it’s simply nice to hike in your very own set of river sandals.

-The National Park Service closes the narrows whenever the water flow is above 150 cubic feet per second, which can happen frequently during the spring snowmelt.
-If you book a Zion Basecamp or Lodge-based Tour from mid-March to early-April, you should be aware that the Narrows could very well be closed.
-This is not a problem, as we have many wonderful alternate hikes available, but if the Narrows is on your bucket list, your best bet is book for the fall.
+The National Park Service closes the Narrows whenever the water flow is above 150 cubic feet per second (CFS), which can happen frequently during the spring snowmelt.
+If you book a tour from mid-March to early-April, you should be aware that the Narrows could very well be closed.
+This is not a problem, as we have many wonderful alternate hikes available, but if the Narrows is on your bucket list, your best bet is to book for the fall.

-You can check out the current Narrows flow here, or look at historical monthly averages on the chart below.
-Remember, if the river is flowing at over 150 Cubic Feet Per Second (CFS), the Narrows is closed.
+You can check the U.S. Geological Survey or look at historical monthly averages on the chart below.
+Remember, if the river is flowing at over 150 CFS, the Narrows will be closed.

 |Virgin River Narrows Flow, Monthly Mean CFS|

-Spring brings dessert wildflowers but also a greater chance of both rain showers and flash floods.
-(Sudden snowmelt can also cause flash flooding.)
-Summer is nice and warm in the Narrows, but the North American Monsoon can bring-on rapid afternoon rainstorms.
+Spring brings desert wildflowers along with a greater chance of rain showers, snowmelt and flash floods.
+Summer is nice and warm in the Narrows, but the North American monsoon can bring on rapid afternoon rainstorms.
 Fall has the most stable weather.

 A 344-square-mile watershed feeds into the Virgin River Narrows, so it only takes a few drops to create a flash flood.